iifl-logo

 31. Criteria for making payments to Non-Executive Directors

-Apart from the sitting fee paid to the Independent Directors, expenses incurred by the Company on behalf of the Directors for their travel and accomodation and reimbursement of expenses incurred by the Directors during and for the purpose of attending Board and Committee meetings, the Company has made no other payment to its Non-Executive Directors.
+Apart from the sitting fee paid to the Independent Directors, expenses incurred by the Company on behalf of the Directors for their travel and accommodation and reimbursement of expenses incurred by the Directors during and for the purpose of attending Board and Committee meetings, the Company has made no other payment to its Non-Executive Directors.

 32. Directors Responsibility Statement